cpti372/cpti372.github.io/_posts/2017-11-26-getting-started.md

 ### Business

-As a business journalist, she covers business from the stock market, commodity prices, aviation, agriculture, tourism, and overall locally and international news that impact Fiji, Fijians and the economy.
-She is currently responsible for overall in charge of developing and running the most extensive business and finance reporting in the Pacific Islands.
+As a business journalist, she covers business from the stock market, commodity prices, aviation, agriculture, tourism, and overall locally and international news that impact Fiji.
+She is currently responsible for developing and running the most extensive business and finance reporting in the Pacific Islands.

 ### Journalism

  In mid 2014, she had a stint as Acting Editor North making an impact there.
 This would be the beginning of her leadership role.
 Upon return to the Suva headquarters saw her taking charge of the engine room – the subeditor’s desk/department.
-She also looked after a special project in 2017 where the Fiji Sun produced the biggest weekend newspaper boasting up to more than 200 pages.
+She also conducted a special project in 2017 where the Fiji Sun produced the biggest weekend newspaper boasting up to more than 200 pages.
 Then she moved to head the business department where she is managing – seven-days-a-week (even on her days off) a dedicated team of four.

 ## Tsinghua, new start